afurgapil/mcp-agent-demo/README.md

 ## Development Tips

 - The backend uses ES modules; npm scripts already pass the correct loader flags.
-- When modifying schema or tool definitions, regenerate snapshots and run `/api/config/embed-sync` to keep the embedding service aligned.
+- When the database schema or tool definitions change, rerun `npm run export:prisma:schema` and `npm run export:toolset` while the toolbox is reachable so embeddings stay current.
 - MongoDB connectivity is required for login; watch the console for `MongoDB connected` logs to confirm.
 - Entity retrieval is best-effort—if the embedding service is offline, the planner falls back gracefully while logging a warning.